huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 ---

-## Step 5 â€“ Choose a property plan that respects the move
+## Step 5 — Choose a property plan that respects the move

 Senior transitions are about the person, not just the house.
 A property plan that ignores that will feel wrong, even if the numbers look good.